anonymlemur/remote_input_controller/README.md

 2.  **Manage the server from the tray icon:**
     Click on the tray icon to access the menu with options:
-    *   **Start Server**: Starts the secure WebSocket server.
+    *   **Start Server**: Starts the WebSocket server (HTTPS if certificates exist, HTTP otherwise).
     *   **Stop Server**: Stops the running server.
     *   **Status**: Displays the current server status (Running/Stopped) and the number of connected clients.
-    *   **Connect**: Generates a QR code containing the server's connection information (IP address, port, unique device ID, and certificate fingerprint) and saves it as a PNG file in the current directory.
+    *   **Connect**: Generates a QR code containing the server's connection information and saves it as a PNG file in the current directory. **Note**: On systems without OpenGL 2.0+ support, the QR code will open in your default image viewer instead of a GUI window.
     *   **Disconnect**: Disconnects all currently connected clients.
     *   **Exit**: Closes the application.